Read this article summarized with

 What is video to SOP software?

-Video to SOP software is a category of tools that uses artificial intelligence to convert video recordings into structured standard operating procedures (SOPs) and work instructions.
-The user records a process (assembly, machine setup, maintenance, software workflow, or any repeatable task) and the software analyzes the audio and video to generate a step-by-step document with descriptions, images, and key actions.
+The user records a process (assembly, machine setup, maintenance, software workflow, or any repeatable task).
+The software analyzes the audio and video to generate a step-by-step document with descriptions, images, and key actions.

-This approach eliminates the blank-page problem that makes manual SOP writing slow, inconsistent, and hard to maintain.
-According to The Manufacturing Institute, 97% of manufacturing firms are concerned about brain drain as experienced workers retire, and undocumented processes are the primary reason that knowledge disappears with them.
+According to The Manufacturing Institute, 97% of manufacturing firms are concerned about brain drain as experienced workers retire.
+Undocumented processes are the primary reason that knowledge disappears with them.

 How video to SOP software works